giulong/spectrum/README.md

 > 💡 Tip<br/>
 > You can also provide your own *Look&Feel* by putting additional css rules in the `src/test/resources/css/report.css` file.
 > Spectrum will automatically load and apply it to the Extent Report.

-When running, the WebDriver is firing events that are automatically logged and added to the html report.
-Check the `webDriver.events` node in the `configuration.default.yaml` to see the defaults log levels and messages.

 You can also add logs to the report programmatically.
 Check the [SpectrumEntity Service Methods](#spectrumentity-service-methods) section for details.
 For example, to add a screenshot with a message at INFO level to the `dummyTest`: